 Find out more about AdGreen’s resources here.

-Media agencies, media owners and clients are encouraged to work with their supply chains to develop and implement lower carbon media plans.
-Ad Net Zero has developed the Global Media Sustainable Frameworkthe first version of a set of voluntary standards to calculate the emissions from media planning and buying.
+Media agencies, media owners and clients are encouraged to work with their supply chains to develop and implement lower carbon media plans, with best practices such as in the Ad Net Zero ‘Guide to Sustainable Media’.

-Media agencies, media owners and clients are encouraged to work with their supply chains to develop and implement lower carbon media plans.
-Ad Net Zero has developed the Global Media Sustainable Frameworkthe first version of a set of voluntary standards to calculate the emissions from media planning and buying.
+As a critical foundation for any advertiser taking more accurate stock of their scope 3 emissions, as regulation increasingly requires, Ad Net Zero has also developed the Ad Net Zero Global Media Sustainability Framework – the first version of a set of voluntary standards to calculate the emissions from media planning and buying.

 The weight and media mix chosen for a campaign can make a substantial difference to its carbon footprint.
 Advertisers and their media investment advisors need to be well informed so they can plan their schedules with their environmental impact in mind.